epfl-ada/ada-2022-project-esap1/README.md

 ### Repository organization:
 * There are in total four notebooks:
- * The first is <code>first one </code>.
+ * The first is <code>Group and make into csv.ipynb</code>.
 It corresponds to how we transformed our raw data to make it into a handy csv file for pandas
  * The second one <code>first one </code>.
 It contains the preliminary analysis of the data.
 That is when we chose to separate the analysis for the two datasets (__BeerAdvocate__ and __RateBeer__).
 This will be explained later.
- * The third one is then a scratch on the building of extra features from BeerAdvocate dataset.
+ * The third one <code>first one </code> is then a scratch on the building of extra features from BeerAdvocate dataset.
- * The fourth one is the same for RateBeer dataset.
+ * The fourth one <code>first one </code> is the same for RateBeer dataset.

 # Is deliciousness in the taste buds of the drinker?